alsantosrafael/circuit-breaker/README.md

 - **HALF_OPEN State:** After a timeout, the circuit transitions to HALF_OPEN, allowing a single trial request to test if the external service has recovered.
 - **Exponential Backoff:** Retry timeouts increase exponentially after each failure in HALF_OPEN state, up to a configurable maximum.
-- **Thread Safety:** All state-changing and query methods are synchronized, making the circuit breaker safe for use in multi-threaded environments.
+- **Thread Safety:** Uses lock-free atomic operations via Compare-And-Swap (CAS) for high-performance thread safety without synchronization overhead.
 - **Configurable Thresholds:** You can set the failure threshold, initial retry timeout, and maximum backoff factor.

 ## Usage